Today I’m going to show you a great B2B content marketing case study on:

 - The breakdown of Sales Hacker’s lead generation and lead nurturing approach

-- How do they align marketing and sales team around content marketing
+- How do they align the marketing and sales team around content marketing

 I’ve chatted with Gaetano Di Nardi, ex VP of marketing at Sales Hacker, to share with you the exact process they used.